-Contact: www.waubonsee.edu/xcard
+For more information: www.waubonsee.edu/xcard

 X-number

 The X-number is the key to all student resources at Waubonsee.
 Students use it to access the mywcc portal, as well as to log on to computers here on campus.
 New students will receive their X-number from Admissions after submitting a completed New Student Information Form.